Kids and cars: Today’s teens in no rush to start driving

 “Get them involved, cars aren’t at their fingertips in real life,” Newman said.
 “God gave us our senses to go out and enjoy them and just by enjoying them on a video game is not the right way to do it.”

-Cole Kleis, 20, of Napa, California.
-Kleis attends Colorado State University at Pueblo, majoring in automotive industry management.
+Cole Kleis, 20, of Napa, California, attends Colorado State University at Pueblo, majoring in automotive industry management.
 He took his first job in a dealership at age 12 cleaning cars, sweeping floors and helping in the parts department.

 Kleis was given more responsibility over the years and used his time to learn as much as he could.
 He can change a transmission, replace an alternator, diagnose the weird sounds and, in his free time, he is restoring a 1938 Packard Six initially purchased brand new by his great-grandparents.